-Omyoki Tibetan Buddhist jewelry is related to symbols of Buddhism, meditation and inner well-being.
-Our Tibetan jewelry is handmade in Nepal and India, places of residence of Tibetan communities, in a logic of fair trade.
+Tibetan Buddhist Jewelry Omyoki are linked to the symbols of Buddhism, meditation and inner well-being.
+Our Tibetan jewelry is handmade in Nepal and India, places of residence of Tibetan communities, in a fair trade logic.

 Read more